zowe/community/Project Management/PI Planning/23PI4 Planning/PI Planning Preparation by Squad/Zowe Doc Squad - 23PI4 Objectives.md

 ## Document tips on server install verification ([#2092](https://github.com/zowe/docs-site/issues/3092))

-Directions of what to look for in output logs and in the browser to determine what server configuration is correct and operational.
-Specifically, this relates to the zwe init command group and subcommands (several of which require security admin permissions to run properly).
+Provide directions of what to look for in output logs and in the browser to determine what server configuration is correct and operational.
+Specifically, this relates to the `zwe init` command group and subcommands (several of which require security admin permissions to run properly).

 ## Document the upgrade path between minor versions ([#2714](https://github.com/zowe/docs-site/issues/2714))